Nicolas-Corbiere/TestProjet/README.md

 ## See the sonarQube report

-To visualize the sonarQube report, go [here](https://sonarcloud.io/dashboard?id=Nicolas-Corbiere_TestProjet).
+To visualize the sonarQube report, go here : https://sonarcloud.io/dashboard?id=Nicolas-Corbiere_TestProjet.

 (Don't work with Microsoft Edge)